 I stamped the heart images onto a wide strip (about 2.5″x 5.25″) of white cardstock with Versamark ink and heat embossed them with clear powder so they would resist any color I would be adding.

-Using a round blending tool, I started at the edges of the paper (over a handy dandy nonstick craft sheet, of course) and worked my way into the center of the panel with Worn Lipstick.
-I then used Festive Berries just around the edges to ‘rosie’ up the color and provide a little dimension.
+Using a round blending tool, I started at the edges of the paper (over a handy-dandy nonstick craft sheet, of course) and worked my way into the center of the panel with Worn Lipstick.
+I then used Festive Berries just around the edges to ‘rosy’ up the color and provide a little dimension.

 A little swipe with a baby wipe and the hearts came clean and white!
 I notched the edges of the paper with my detail scissors to keep my twine from moving around, tied a bow and using a little multi medium in matte, shaped it the way I wanted it.
 You can see the resist embossing up close here: